-Did you ever experience a situation where you are watching a sporting event on TV and suddenly the commentators are mentioning an upcoming rainfall?
+Did you ever experience a situation where you are watching a sporting event on TV, and suddenly the commentators mention an upcoming rainfall?
 Sounds quite mysterious, right?

-A question might pop in your mind that ‘How these people are predicting the weather in advance?’
+A question might pop into your mind that ‘How are these people predicting the weather in advance?’
 Yes, there are traditional ways to gather weather information, but you will be surprised to know that the radar is used for measuring and forecasting the weather.

 However, from the following article, we will be covering a lot of information about weather radar and the way it works.
 Let’s check it out.

-Back in 1886, it started its journey when a scientist named Heinrich Hertz claimed that radio signals have the potential to get reflected when it hits an object.
+In 1886, it started its journey when a scientist named Heinrich Hertz claimed that radio signals could reflect when it hits an object.
 The abbreviation of Radar is ‘Radio Detection and Ranging’.

-During World War II, it was used to locate enemy aircraft and in the meantime, the radar operators found out that this device can also be used to detect rainfalls.
+During World War II, used it to locate enemy aircraft, and in the meantime, the radar operators found out that can also use this device to detect rainfalls.

 After the war came to an end, different scientists experimented with it.
-Thus, it became a very useful device for meteorological departments and governments throughout the world.
+Thus, it became a beneficial device for meteorological departments and governments throughout the world.

 Weather Radar: What is it?

-It is an equipment that is used for observation and detection of different types of precipitation like snow, hail and rainfall.
-It sends signals in the form of electromagnetic or microwaves and the time it gets reflected, the equipment receives it.
+It is the equipment used to observe and detect different types of precipitation like snow, hail, and rainfall.
+It sends signals in the form of electromagnetic or microwaves, and the time it gets reflected, the equipment receives it.

 The receiving signal is known as echoes.
 After that, it is further analyzed to extract the necessary information.